Privacy and Cookies

 We’ll do our best.
 We will take all reasonable steps to protect your personal data – but we cannot guarantee the security of any data you disclose online.
 By using this site you accept the inherent security implications of dealing online and will not hold us responsible for any breach in security unless we have been negligent or in wilful default.

-Any details that you provide to us from which we can identify you are protected by the Data Protection Act.
+Any details that you provide to us from which we can identify you are protected by GDPR.